JohnTwenty/Projects/Derelict/Editor/README.md

 npm test
 ```

-The tests use the Node `node:test` runner.
-DOM based tests run inside jsdom.
+The tests use the Node `node:test` runner and currently do not require a DOM environment.

 ## Usage